FDA Recalls 28 Beverage Products as of June 2024

 8. Physical Contaminants

-- Waiakea Hawaiian Water (1L): Contained visible floating particles.
+- Waiakea Hawaiian Water (1L): Contained visible floating particles, possibly due to inadequate filtration or sealing.

 9. Vitamin Overdose Risk

-- Nordic Naturals Baby’s Vitamin D3 Liquid: Found with elevated levels of vitamin D3, which can be harmful to infants.
+- Nordic Naturals Baby’s Vitamin D3 Liquid: Detected with dangerously high levels of vitamin D3 which poses toxicity risks for infants [PMID: 26096793].

 10. Mislabeling and Nutritional Concerns

-- Mug Root Beer (12 oz cans): Contained a “Zero Sugar” version but was labeled incorrectly.
+- Mug Root Beer (12 oz cans): Improperly labeled, potentially misleading consumers.

 - Sammy’s Milk & Mt.
-Capra Goat Milk Formula Kit: Found to be nutritionally incomplete, potentially leading to iron-deficiency anemia in infants.
+Capra Goat Milk Formula Kit: Found nutritionally incomplete and linked to iron-deficiency anemia in babies [PMID: 33531230].